Setting up an RCP

 1. Initial Verification with the DSO

-In an existing building
+In an Existing Building

-In a new building
+In a New Building

-Lease agreement clause for RCP
+Lease Agreement Clause for RCP

 - Costs for self-consumed solar electricity

-- Costs for individual meters
+- Costs of individual meters

-3. Metering System Planning
+3. Planning of the Metering System

 4. Installation and Commissioning